deammion/Engr-Project/project_requirement/project-requirement.md

 For the program to be able to differentiate which HTTP responses are safe to add nonce tags to, it will operate in two phases.

-#### Collection Stage
+#### Collection Phase

-The first phase of the program is the Collection Stage.
-In this stage the program will identify which script tags are safe to allow to run.
+The first phase of the program is the collection phase.
+In this phase the program will identify which script tags are safe to allow to run.
 DOM parsing will be the parsing method that will be used on the HTML inside of the collected HTTP responses.
 Then the saftey calculations for scripts will use the parsed HTML from the collected HTTP responses to calculate the chance that content inside each HTML script tag is safe to run.
 Safe script tags will be defined as tags that appear on a URL path for a website over a certain threashold.
 For example, a script tag that appears 80 / 100 times the page is loaded will likely be safe to run.
 The exact point at which a program is deemed safe to run will be determined at a later stage through testing.
-The program assumes that web applications that go through the Collection Phase will be clean (not containing malicious scripts or modifications) Since we will be able to extract each HTML script by itself, the program will be able to store any scripts that appear in a secure location, and then keep a running count of how often that script appears, alongside which URL path that script appeared on.
+The program assumes that web applications that go through the collection phase will be clean (not containing malicious scripts or modifications).
+Since we will be able to extract each HTML script by itself, the program will be able to store any scripts that appear in a secure location, and then keep a running count of how often that script appears, alongside which URL path that script appeared on.

 So the overall process in the collections stage will look as below;
 Collection phase: